Siphelele-Maphumulo/Online-Test-Web-Application/README.md

 # Online-Examination-System
 This project is developed using java server pages (jsp) and MySQL is used for backend.
 IDE is the Netbeans.
-sql script is included in "db script" folder.
+sql script is included in "db slMongoDB" folder.
 Please create:
 exam_system as a database schema.